Relativistic Quantum Information of Anyons: Summery and conclusion

 \section{Summery and conclusion}

 We proposed a density matrix for anyon modes as a linear combination of the density matrices of boson and fermion modes (Eq.(\ref{roanyon})).
 We found the entanglement entropy of the system and compared it with those of the bosonic and fermionic cases.
 The entanglement between anyon modes was investigated by computing the logarithmic negativity of the system.
 In the bosonic limit, $\alpha=0$, negativity was observed to vanish for $a\rightarrow \infty$, as expected.
 To consider all the possible correlations, we also computed the relative entropy of coherence to find that anyons are always coherent for all values of both acceleration and statistical parameter.
-Semions, with $\alpha=0.5$, were found to be less coherent than those with other values of $\alpha$.
+In addition we computed the quantum fisher information with respect to $\theta$, $\phi$ and statistical parameter $\alpha$.
+Also the QFI with respect to statistical parameter for semions is minimum.
 It is interesting to further explore relativistic quantum information of anyons in other curved spacetimes \cite{anyonblackhole}.